 If you write for a piano or a grand staff, there is a separate spacing value.

 With “Symbol Spacing” you can decide upon the spacing between the staff and your elements.
 If I increase the value here, the piano symbol will shift upwards.
 Set up the spacing value for your lyrics as well.

-“Default Setup” sets the general amount of measures per system and systems per page for your score.
-If you write a song with lots of lyrics and small note values, you’ll probably find two to four measures per system agreeable.
+“Default Setup” sets the general number of measures per system and systems per page.
+If you write a song with lots of lyrics and small note values, you’ll probably find two to four measures per system works well.

-The option “Systems per Page” edits the, well, amount of systems per page.
-With larger scores you’ll find one or two systems quite enough for one page.
-Check the layout preview on the right hand side!
-If the gray boxes don’t fit within the borders, decrease the values until they do.
-If you still need more space on your page, go back to the spacing options, the margin options, or the staff size above.
+You can check the layout using the preview on the right-hand side.
+If the grey boxes do not fit within the borders, simply decrease the values until they do.
+And if you still need more space on your page, go back to the spacing options, the margin options or the staff size above.

 Step 4 – Detailed Options

 With the last tab, “Options,” you can edit the display of page and measure numbers.